Bylaws* of the Professional Insurance Marketing Association, Inc.

 Section 2.
-Executive Committee: The Executive Committee shall consist of the officers of PIMA, including the immediate Past-President and the Chief Executive Officer (CEO), the latter two to serve as an ex-officio, non-voting committee members.
+Executive Committee: The Executive Committee shall consist of the officers of PIMA, the immediate Past-President and the Chief Staff Executive (CSE), the latter two to serve as an ex-officio, non-voting committee members.
 The President shall serve as Chair of this committee.
 A majority of the voting members of the Executive Committee shall constitute its quorum.
 The Executive Committee shall have full power to transact all business of PIMA, upon such terms and conditions as the Board of Directors shall establish, when the Board of Directors is not in session, and may receive and act upon reports of officers and committees.
 The action of the Executive Committee, relating to matters of general policy and finance, shall be subject to approval of the Board of Directors.

 Article VII.
 Officers

 Section 2.
-Election: Executive Committee members (other than the President-elect, President, Immediate Past President and CEO) of PIMA shall be elected annually by the membership and unless sooner removed and until a successor is elected and qualified.
+Election: Executive Committee members (other than the President-elect, President, Immediate Past President and CSO) of PIMA shall be elected annually by the membership and unless sooner removed and until a successor is elected and qualified.
 The President-Elect shall automatically succeed to the office of the President at the completion of the President’s term in office and shall be a current Board Director of Officer at the time of nomination.
 Any vacancies occurring in offices shall be filled by the Board of Directors.
-The Board of Directors shall appoint such temporary officers during the absence or disability of the regular officers, as necessary for conducting the affairs of PIMA, provided however, that Voting or Associate Members appointed to fill a vacancy shall not be from any Agency, Company or Business Partner member entity with a Voting or Associate Member serving as an officer.
+The Board of Directors shall appoint such temporary officers during the absence or disability of the regular officers, as necessary for conducting the affairs of PIMA, provided however, that Voting or Associate Members appointed to fill a vacancy shall not be from any Distributor, Product Provider or Business Partner member entity with a Voting or Associate Member serving as an officer.